etoroxlabs/eToken/README.md

  * The Ethereum Name System (ENS) is used to allow frontends to identify (possibly changing) contract addresses through a constant name.

- * TokenX(n) are ERC20 tokens which uses an ERC20 implementation extended from the OpenZeppelin library to enable the use of an separate contract for storing balances and allowances.
+ * eToken(n) are ERC20 tokens which uses an ERC20 implementation extended from the OpenZeppelin library to enable the use of an separate contract for storing balances and allowances.
 The need for this separation was driven by our requirement of being able to upgrade the tokens.
 We discuss the token implementation itself in the following section.

 #### Upgradability and external storage ERC20 implementation
 Due to the immutability of Ethereum smart contracts, upgrading the functionality of a previously deployed contract is a well known challenge.
 The strategy we use for upgrading previously deployed tokens are similar to, eg., TrueUSD and Tether USD and works by allowing the functions comprising the external interface of a token to which modes such that they proxy all calls to a new contract.
 In particular, the following is achieved.